Publication Ethics and Malpractice Statement

 A writer in general should not publish a script that essentially explains the same research in more than one major journal or publication.
 Submitting the same script to more than one journal simultaneously is unethical and unacceptable behavior.

 Fair recognition of the work of others must always be given.
 The authors should cite the influential publications in determining the nature of the work reported.

-Authorship should be limited to those who make an important contribution to the reported conception, design, execution or interpretation of the study.
-All important contributors should be listed as co-authors .
-If there are other people who participated in certain important aspects of the research project, they should be acknowledged or listed as contributors ( contiributors ).
-The right writer should ensure that all appropriate joint authors are included in the paper, and that all joint authors have seen and approved the final version of the text and have agreed to submit it for publication.
+Authorship should be limited to those who make an important contribution to the reported conception, design, execution, or interpretation of the study.
+All important contributors should be listed as co-authors.
+If other people participated in certain important aspects of the research project, they should be acknowledged or listed as contributors ( contributors ).
+The right writer should ensure that all appropriate joint authors are included in the paper and that all joint authors have seen and approved the final version of the text and have agreed to submit it for publication.